ihough/bibtools/README.md

 * Set the URL of the Google Sheet listing the publications

-* Optionally set the email to use for the [Crossref API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/tips-for-using-the-crossref-rest-api/#pick-the-right-service-level).
-This will allow bibtools to use crossref's "polite" API pool.
-Crossref will only use the email to contact you in the unlikely event that bibtools causes a problem on their servers.
+* Optionally set a contact email to include in the User-Agent header of API requests.
+This allows API providers to contact you if the bibtools scripts cause issues with their service.
+Currently, the header is only used for queries to [Crossref](https://www.crossref.org/), who routes queries with contact information to a less-congested ["polite" API pool](https://github.com/CrossRef/rest-api-doc#good-manners--more-reliable-service).
 If you don't configure an email, bibtools will try to use your git email (from `git config user.email`).
-If that fails, bibtools will use crossref's "public" API pool which may be less reliable.

 ### Configure the Google Sheets API